peterbrzdo/poker_app/README.md

       Can be used as it is.

+  - `lib/game.js` contains game state contants

+      Can be used as it is.

   - `lib/table` contains the code for the `Table` class

       This is the starting point for your code.

       You need to add your own code to this file to implement the full game.

+      Look for each `// TODO: implement` comment.

+      Also make sure to return the correct values and types for each method.